-- CLO1: Evaluate and predict the spontaneity of a redox processes in electrochemical systems - CLO2: Apply activity coefficient calculated from Debye-Huckel theory in real chemical solutions. - CLO3: Establish and evaluate the mechanism and kinetics for catalytic and photochemical reactions, homogenous and heterogeneous catalyzed reactions. - CLO4: Interpret the fast reaction monitoring for complex reactions. - CLO5: Predict and establish the thermodynamic and kinetic aspects of adsorption characteristic of a material.
+CLO1: Evaluate and predict the spontaneity of a redox processes in electrochemical systems

+- CLO2: Apply activity coefficient calculated from Debye-Huckel theory and through fugacity in real chemical solutions. - CLO3: Establish and evaluate the mechanism and kinetics for catalytic and photochemical reactions, homogenous and heterogeneous catalyzed reactions. - CLO4: Interpret the fast reaction monitoring for complex reactions. - CLO5: Predict and establish the thermodynamic and kinetic aspects of adsorption and catalysis.